harshmendhe/harshmendhe/README.md

 - 👋 Hi, I’m @harshmendhe
 - 👀 I’m interested in ...
-Data analytics and data science
+Data analytics and Data Science
 - 🌱 I’m currently learning ...Advance Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...email-harshmendhe456@gmail.com